 We are immensely proud of this history and our success to date, so far supporting nearly 40 million families.
 Our longevity shows both our commitment to ending hunger and poverty — for good — and our ability to adapt and implement solutions until these goals are achieved.

 Our history is rooted in giving livestock, but animals are only a fraction of our development model.
 Today, we partner with smallholder farmers to alleviate poverty and achieve food security at the household and community levels.
 Doing so enables farmers and farming communities — who make up the majority of those living in poverty — to build successful businesses, thriving social and market networks and resilient food systems.

-Animals represent a small fraction of our holistic community development model.
-But our work also focuses on empowering women by ensuring that they have the training and resources necessary to be leaders in their families and communities.
-We lift up farmers by connecting them to markets, improving their access to financial services and helping them employ methods that integrate livestock and crop so that farms are more sustainable and environmentally friendly.
-We also promote climate-smart agricultural practices that diminish negative environmental impacts of production and processing while increasing crop yields.
+Our programs focus on supporting women by ensuring they have the training and resources to be leaders in their families and communities.
+We lift up farmers by improving their access to financial services and helping them increase production.
+We invest in infrastructure and strengthen value chains so producers can access markets and earn more income on the products they supply.
+And we prioritize sustainability, promoting regenerative and climate-smart agricultural practices that diminish negative environmental impacts of production while increasing yields.

 The foundation of our work is our community development model, which brings individual community members together to identify their values, cultivate trust and build a unified vision for the future.